WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ### Open Questions

-TLS 1.3 signs the entire certificate chain, but doing that here would preclude updating the OCSP signatures without replacing all `Signature` header fields at the same time.
+TLS 1.3 signs the entire certificate chain, but doing that here would preclude updating the OCSP signatures without replacing all signatures using that chain at the same time.
 What attack do I allow by hashing only the end-entity certificate?
 {:#hash-whole-chain}